-It’s no secret I have this new hobby revolving around stenciling and through a lot of practice I’ve figured out what works and what doesn’t to achieve a good stencil transfer.
+It’s no secret I have this new hobby revolving around stenciling and through a lot of practice, I figured out what works and what doesn’t to achieve a good stencil transfer.

-Are you ready?
 First tip is this, relax and enjoy the process because this is a fun activity that really isn’t that difficult.

 Where to purchase Stencils?

-Believe it or not scrap wood has been a huge bonus for improving the transfer process.
+Believe it or not scrap wood has been a bonus for improving the transfer process.

 Necessary Supplies for Success

-- A good quality stencil
+- A good quality stencil.

-- Scrap wood
+- Scrap wood.

 - Chalk or Mineral Paint, any brand will work and they’re easy to use.

-- Painters Tape
+- Painters Tape.

 Beginning a Stencil Project